wrightmat/dnd-eberron/adventures/C04 The Nature of Magic/1-07  Strixhaven Year Four.md

 ###### M6.
 Treasury
  - [ ]
+- Inscribed on the walls are broken inscriptions in ancient Draconic, partially destroyed but still readable with an Intelligence (History or Arcana) check.
+	- DC 10: *“Beware the Blood Ritual — what is drained cannot be restored.”*
+	- DC 12: *“The Key to Godhood lies at the Source.”* (The "Source" = the Snarl)
+	- DC 15: *“The Blood Avatar walks where the Weave is weakest.”*
+	- DC 18: *“The Library is more than a vault — it is a Nexus.”* (Implying the Biblioplex's importance)
+	- DC 20: *“The Great Convergence — when the Snarl is unbound, the world’s mana shall coalesce into the hands of the worthy.”*
 - Malakar is here, digging through rubble and ancient treasures, seemingly looking for a particular artifact.
 When the players arrive, he finds it, and uses his magic to teleport away (probably monologuing first) - replacing himself with a daemogoth.
-- Once the daemogoth is destroyed, the players should return to The Biblioplex where Malakar teleported to (how to let the players know this?)
+- Once the daemogoth is destroyed, the players should return to The Biblioplex where Malakar teleported to.

+`encounter: 1: daemogoth`

 #### Hunting Down Malakar